MG-RAST/matR/README.md

 OLDER VERSION
 -------------
-Users of the early release version may reinstall it with:
+Users of the early release version can reinstall it with:

 	> remove.packages('matR')        # if necessary
 	> install.packages('devtools')